Who can use this feature?

 LawVu is equipped with an in-app file explorer that allows you to easily edit, copy, move, and retrieve files from your local storage, as well as from within LawVu itself.

-You can easily drag and drop files within the LawVu files area in order to organize them into folders.
-Files can be sent via email, as well as previewed in the browser, signed (via one of our signing integrations), or compared (via workshare).
+You can easily drag and drop files within the LawVu files area to organize them into folders.
+Files can be sent via email, as well as previewed in the browser, signed (via one of our signing integrations), or compared (via Litera Compare).

 Uploading files

-If you select Matters, you should see your recent Matter files and then the most recent Matters underneath the files:
+For example, If you select Matters, you should see your recent matter files and then the most recent matters underneath the files:

-The search and recent files functionality are the same for Contracts.
-Please note that you will also be able to select a Contract document file in addition to any files in the supplementary files tab for that contact record.
+The search and recent files functionality are the same for contracts.
+Please note that you will also be able to select a contract document in addition to any files in the supplementary files tab for that contract record.

 You can search for a file by selecting either Articles or Documents and looking through the folders.